📚 Before we dive into the world of internal communications apps, take a look at our eBook 10 Principles of Modern Employee Communications.

 These two metrics relate to the admin side of things.
 Introducing an internal communications app at an enterprise company is a process involving a multitude of stakeholders: your internal communications function, your IT department, and, depending on your objectives, your marketing and HR functions.

-The better score the software has in the Ease of Setup category - the easier it is to get your tech team on board with purchasing the new software.
+The better score the software has in the Ease of Setup category - the easier it is to get your tech team on board with purchasing the new internal communications app.
 So what do the scores in this category look like for Smarp vs Dynamic Signal vs SocialChorus?
 Smarp's ranking here is 9.1, while Dynamic Signal gets 7.9 and SocialChorus - 7.3.

 At the same time, a high score in the Ease of Admin category means that internal communications professionals and other stakeholders involved in content production and distribution will not have any trouble working with the software.
 Here Smarp’s rating is 9.3, while Dynamic Signal and SocialChorus both rank at 7.7